tenseoverflow/circumpunct/README.md

 ## Pull requests
 - Once you finish this, please submit a pull request by forking the repo
-- Either add a link to your website and/or your rss feed in index.html following manually OR
+- Either add a link to your website and/or your rss feed in index.html manually (following the same conventions) OR
 - Use the script atr (Add to Ring)
     ```
     sudo chmod +x atr